-Pet Wellness Care in Elwood, IN: Building Longer, Healthier Lives
+Cat and Dog Wellness Exam Care in Elwood, IN: Building Longer, Healthier Lives

 A healthy beginning increases your pet’s chances of living a healthy and long life.
 We recommend that you visit us at least once a year so we can make sure they’re in the best shape they can be.
-At Elwood Veterinary Hospital, we’re passionate about educating pet owners and providing lifelong preventative pet wellness care that protects dogs and cats from a variety of diseases, parasites, and other dangers.
+At Elwood Veterinary Hospital, we’re passionate about educating pet owners and providing lifelong preventative cat and dog wellness exam care in Elwood, IN that protects dogs and cats from a variety of diseases, parasites, and other dangers.
 Prevention altogether is superior to trying to manage advanced diseases, which can be difficult to treat.
-Call our veterinarians at (765) 552-9851 to book an appointment for your pet today!
+Call our veterinarians at 765-552-9851 to book a cat and dog wellness exam care appointment for your pet today!

 What Pets Need to Stay Well